IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 1. Game has to have main menu
 2. Game has to have leaderboard with 10 best players and their scores and times (In the future perhaps)
 3. Game has to have Game Win screen.
+(When a player correctly guesses all words)
 4. Game has to have Game Over screen.
-(How does one lose) (if we have time, multiplayer currently lose singleplayer)
+(When a player runs out of guesses)
 5. Player must be able to play new game
 6. The game is going to use a set of random words from different topics.
-7. Player must be able to score points when correct letter or word are deduced.
+7. Player must be able to score points when correct word is guessed.
-8. Game should have in-built game time which measures how much time a player spent on the game.
+8. LOW: Game should have in-built game time which measures how much time a player spent on the game.
 (For the future perhaps, for now it doesn't need a timer)
-9. Player can be asked whether timer should be enabled or not.
+9. LOW: Player can be asked whether timer should be enabled or not.
 (Its too much effort to add a timer currently, and isn't needed maybe future)
-10. There has to be a HUD in the game showing current score/time hints remaining.
-(Crossword is an endless game)
+10. There has to be a HUD in the game showing current score, guesses made and hints remaining.
 11. Gameboard should be rendered on screen with words hidden horizontally and vertically also numbered so a player knows what word they are guessing.
-12. Player has to be able to select a word on the gameboard and enter a letter or entire word and click ‘Check’ button to see if they guessed correctly.
+12. Player has to be able to select a word on the gameboard and enter an entire word and click ‘Check’ button to see if they guessed correctly.
 (We could just have a box where we input text but maybe)
 13. There has to be a clues display which contains all of the clues about words hidden on the crossword gameboard.
-14. Player has to be able to uncover a selected letter or an entire word hidden on the gameboard.
+14. Player has to be able to uncover an entire word hidden on the gameboard.
 But this gives a penalty to the score.
 15. Player has to be able to click a button to auto-solve the whole crossword but this resets all the scored points to zero.
 16. Accessibility features!: high contrast color scheme, fonts, links etc. (ehh maybe in the futyre)
 17. LOW: More advanced scoring logic like combo-bonuses, power-ups, streak bonuses???
 Nice to have, low priority.
 (Future)